 CeMaST hosts the Midwest Regional Noyce Conference, which invites all Noyce program affiliates to network and engage in professional development each October.
 Conference objectives are to increase the personal connections among Midwest Noyce project members, utilize these new and/or strengthened connections to share expertise and knowledge across Midwest Noyce projects, support the professional development of Noyce Scholars, and build a community of practice among Noyce Scholars.

 These curriculum materials allow students to conduct inquiry-based activities as they explore and apply concepts, leading to a greater STEM understanding.
 Many of the curricula are the result of several years of work by scores of educators with nation-wide field testing and assessment.

-The Monster Chopper is a kit that allows students to build a full-size motorcycle which can then be customized.
-It is made of plywood and held together with a few bolts.
+The Monster Chopper is a kit that allows students to build a full-size motorcycle, which can then be customized.
+It is made of plywood and held together with bolts.
 It is appropriate for grades K-12 and adults.
-Although it does not roll, the Monster Chopper Challenge is an exciting and engaging vehicle to teach communication, teamwork, and problem solving skills, as well as specific STEM content.
+Although it does not roll, the Monster Chopper Challenge is an exciting and engaging vehicle to teach communication, teamwork, and problem-solving skills.

-STEM Challenges are real-world projects that create opportunities for high school students to work alongside STEM professionals as mentors.
+Hosted by the Illinois Science & Technology Institute, STEM Challenges are real-world projects that create opportunities for high school students to work alongside STEM professionals as mentors.
 Students and mentors from STEM Challenge industry partners collaborate over the course of six months to explore, create, and build innovative solutions.
-STEM Challenges are overseen by the Illinois Science & Technology Institute.